jewelsjacobs/jewelsjacobs.github.io/source/heroku/index.markdown

  * Turn your app directory into a local git repository,
  * Add and commit all of the app files to the repository
- * Create a heroku website (also called an app)
+ * Create a Heroku website (also called an app)
  * Deploy the local git repository to the remote Heroku repository and app

 ## Viewing Your New Heroku Hosted Site

 After the app has finished deploying to Heroku, you can open it up in your browser by typing `heroku open` in the Command Window.
-You shoud then see your new app on your new Heroku website!
+You should then see your new app on your new Heroku website!

 Be sure to check it out on a mobile device or tablet.

+Want to learn more?
+Check out [these resources](/resources/).